-I wanted to take a moment and provide a few quick facts and information tidbits about the course.
+I’d like to take a moment and provide you a few quick facts about the course.
 These are just a few things you should know up front.

 How to Sign Up for Army ILE?

 You can learn more about the course in ATRRS.
 The course number is 701-1-250-ILE.
-I recommend that you sit down with your Readiness NCO or unit S3 Training NCO to get enrolled.
+I recommend you sit down with your Readiness NCO or unit S3 Training NCO to enroll.
 They will login to ATRRS and show you your options.
-You can pick the one that is best for you.
-In addition, you must have already completed your Captain’s Career Course or 2nd tier education requirements.
-Once you are signed up for ILE, your unit can print you orders for the course.
-I also recommend you take a few moments to determine which course (internet or classroom) works best for you.
+You can pick the option that is best for you.
+In addition, you must complete your Captain’s Career Course or 2nd tier education requirements first.
+Once you are signed up for ILE, your unit can print your orders for the course.
+I recommend you take a few moments to determine which course (internet or classroom) works best for you.

 What Will I Learn in the Intermediate Level Education Course?